JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-02-26-Zymo-Pico-Methyl-Seq-Library-Prep.md

 Thermocycler settings:

 XXXXX

+I will do 8 total cycles instead of 6 (based off of Maggie and Emma's experience).

 - Make Amplification Master Mix (AMM or D) on ice.
 Vortex and centrifuge briefly
 	- 12.5 uL 2X Library Amp Mix * n =